MRC-Epid-it24/intake24/docs/admin/surveys/schemes.md

 - `Name` - `survey-scheme-wide` unique name

+- `Visibility` - Record visibility, valid options are `public` or `restricted` ([record visibility](/admin/acl/securables.html#record-visibility)).

+### Settings

 - `Type` - Placeholder at the moment for future to allow to define various types of survey schemes

-- `Visibility` - Record visibility, valid options are `public` or `restricted` ([record visibility](/admin/acl/securables.html#record-visibility)).
+- `Flow` - Recall flow, valid options are `1-pass` or `2-pass` (default)
+  - `1-pass` - Flow goes through each meal including foods portion size estimation in order to complete the meal
+  - `2-pass` - Flow goes through each meal two times
+    - first pass - Flow goes through each meal to collect meal info and foods (without portion size estimation)
+    - second pass - Flow goes through each meal to collect portion size estimation

+### Default meals

-- `Default meals` - List of predefined meals that will appear at the start of the recall.
+List of predefined meals that will appear at the start of the recall.

 - It allows to:
   - Create new meals with default time and localized name
   - Remove meals
   - Load whole meal list from different scheme
   - Reset the list to default one

 ## Prompts